-4. Dr Morrow is bitterly opposed to Wahhabis, Salafis and Takfiris (such as ISIS) who he calls essentialists and fundamentalists (wasn’t Allah when he declared “This day I have perfected for you your religion”?).
+4. Dr Morrow is bitterly opposed to Wahhabis, Salafis and Takfiris (such as ISIS) who he calls essentialists and fundamentalists, as well as satanists, terrorists, apostates and infidels.
+He writes of them:

 “They are truly those who wage war against Allah and His Messenger and all of the values and ethics which true Islam teaches”